bpanel-org/bpanel/README.md

 an env file (by default in `./etc/regtest.bcoin.env` but you can point to whichever and as many env files as you want using the `env_file` configuration in the bcoin service).
 The bcoin node is started with the `bcoin-init.js` script.
-During this process, api keys are generated and all required configurations are saved in a config file called `_docker.conf` in the shared volume.
+During this process, API keys are generated and all required configurations are saved in a config file called `_docker.conf` in the shared volume.

 #### Local bPanel Dev (non-docker) with bcoin docker service